believe housing welcomes four new recruits to its Board Trainee Programme

 Read in full

-These changes will only affect a small number of our customers, and the information below applies only to those homes.
+These changes only affect a small number of our customers, and the information below applies only to those homes.

 If your home is affected, we will contact you directly with more information.